Your 2020 Advertising Agency New Business Plan

 Have A Sales Plan (Or, If You Prefer: The Advertising Agency New Business Plan).

 Business Development.
 Sounds cool.
 But, to get to the point, it is good old fashioned sales that you are going after.
 Both terms work.
-But, I highly suggest that in today’s tough branding / advertising / digital / content etc. market that you have to be a good salesperson = company sales plan to get sales.
+But, I highly suggest that in today’s tough branding/advertising/digital/content, etc. market that you have to be a good salesperson = a company with a robust sales plan to grow sales.

 To get a qualified lead and then a sale you need to sell.
 Frankly, most advertising agencies do not have a great deal of experience in sales.
 Repeat: To sell, you need a sales plan.
 This plan must include: